Table of Contents

 - Source IP address range you’ll be using.

 - Which specific applications, hostnames, and URLs you’ll be testing.

 - Contact information, including a phone number, for the individual or team conducting the test.

 We also ask the following of your penetration tests:

 - Provide updates at the start and end of each test.
 It’s OK if it slips a couple of hours.

-- If you find any vulnerabilities in our platform or any add-on services, please treat them as confidential and notify us at email@example.com at once.
+- If you find any vulnerabilities in our platform or any add-on services, please treat them as confidential and notify us at email@example.com immediately.
 If it’s particularly serious, the Heroku Security Team’s PGP key is here.